Setting up PrusaSlicer

 • An overlay will show a breakdown of time taken to do various features.

-• Note there is a vertical slider on the right that you can move down to look through the layers.
+• Note that there is a vertical slider on the right that you can move down to look through the layers.
 If View is set to Feature type, it can help you differentiate support, infill and other lines, matching the colours in the time breakdown.

 5. Transfer to the printer...

-• Export G-code lets you save your file to your local disk, or SD card (if inserted).
+• Export G-code lets you save your file to your local disk, USB or SD card (if inserted).

-• Add a name, save and eject the card.
+• Add a name, save and eject.

-To remove a printer profile, uncheck.
 Click Finish when done.

 Adding Machine Screen